Finding Court Records in Illinois

-The Illinois trial court system consists of Circuit Courts, Municipal Courts, and Court of Claims.
+It helps to understand how the Illinois state court system works when you’re trying to find court records.
+The Illinois trial court system consists of Circuit Courts, Administrative Adjudication, and Court of Claims.

 Illinois has a unified trial court system with Circuit Courts exercising general jurisdiction over most cases.
 Certain cases involving the State of Illinois are heard by the Court of Claims.
 Some cities and towns operate municipal courts that hear ordinance violation cases.